RatMD/miru/docs/references/utilities/throttle.md

+---
+title: throttle
+titleTemplate: Utilities | miru.ink
+description: Create a throttle callback function to make sure that your function is not spammed continuously.
+editLink: true
+---

 # throttle <Badge text="v0.1.0" />

 Wraps a custom function into a throttle handler.
 The throttle handler limits the rate at which the